 Target Prices

-The consensus target prices for Hillenbrand, Inc. and Columbus McKinnon Corporation reflect positive analyst expectations.
+The consensus target prices indicate strong expectations from analysts for both Hillenbrand, Inc. and Columbus McKinnon Corporation.

 | Company | Target High | Target Low | Consensus |